Eminem: 2003–2007: Production work, Encore and musical hiatus

 In 2003, Eminem, a lifelong fan of Tupac, provided production work for three tracks on the Tupac Resurrection soundtrack.
 He would follow this up the next year by producing 12 of the 16 tracks on Tupac's Loyal to the Game album.
 On December 8, 2003, the United States Secret Service said that it was "looking into" allegations that Eminem had threatened the President of the United States.
 The cause for concern was the lyrics of "We As Americans" ("Fuck money / I don't rap for dead presidents / I'd rather see the president dead / It's never been said, but I set precedents"), which was later released on a bonus CD with the deluxe edition of Encore.

 Encore, released in 2004, was another success, but not as successful as his previous albums.
 Its sales were partially driven by the first single, "Just Lose It", which contained slurs directed toward Michael Jackson.
 On October 12, 2004, a week after the release of "Just Lose It", Jackson phoned Steve Harvey's radio show, The Steve Harvey Morning Show, to report his displeasure with its video (which parodies Jackson's child molestation trial, plastic surgery and the 1984 incident when Jackson's hair caught fire during the filming of a commercial).
-In the song, Eminem says, "That's not a stab at Michael / That's just a metaphor / I'm just psycho."
 Many of Jackson's friends and supporters spoke out against the video, including Stevie Wonder, who described it as "kicking a man while he's down" and "bullshit", and Steve Harvey (who said, "Eminem has lost his ghetto pass.
 We want the pass back").
-The video also parodied Pee-wee Herman, MC Hammer and Madonna during her Blond Ambition period.
 "Weird Al" Yankovic, who parodied the Eminem song "Lose Yourself" on "Couch Potato" for his 2003 album Poodle Hat, told the Chicago Sun-Times about Jackson's protest: "Last year, Eminem forced me to halt production on the video for my 'Lose Yourself' parody because he somehow thought that it would be harmful to his image or career.
 So the irony of this situation with Michael is not lost on me."
 Although Black Entertainment Television stopped playing the video, MTV announced that it would continue to air it.
 The Source, through CEO Raymond "Benzino" Scott, called for the video to be pulled, the song removed from the album and Eminem to apologize publicly to Jackson.
-In 2007, Jackson and Sony bought Famous Music from Viacom, giving him the rights to songs by Eminem, Shakira, Beck and others.
+In 2007, Jackson and Sony bought Famous Music from Viacom, giving him the rights to songs by Eminem, among other artists.